100 Years of racetrack legends: 1927 - 1936

 Purchase Price — 350gns

-This striking chestnut colt, a descendant of the champion Desert Gold, was knocked down to Mrs T.H Lowry, wife of the breeder.
-When Tom Lowry himself learned of the purchase, he claimed that there were enough horses already at Okawa without this colt going back.
-This prompted negotiations with Mrs Lowry’s brother, ex-New Zealander E. J Watt of Sydney, who agreed to purchase the horse.
-A member of the AJC committee, Watt had been a noted racehorse owner in New Zealand before he transferred his racing activities across the Tasman.
-Along with his trainer George Price, Watt was a regular purchaser of yearlings at the National Sale.
+This striking chestnut colt, a descendant of the champion Desert Gold, was knocked down to Mrs T. H. Lowry, wife of the breeder Tom Lowry.
+When her husband learned of the purchase he claimed that there were already enough horses at Okawa without this colt.
+This prompted negotiations with Mrs Lowry’s brother, E. J. Watt, who agreed to purchase the horse.
+A member of the AJC committee, Watt had been a notable racehorse owner in New Zealand before he transferred his racing activities to Sydney.
+Along with his trainer George Price, Watt was a regular purchaser of yearlings at the National Yearling Sale.

 He retired to stud in Australia in 1942 but died during the sea voyage from Sydney to Wellington when relocating to stand at stud in New Zealand.